kee-org/www-kee-pm/content/keevault/tos.md

 #### 2. Account Requirements

-We have a few simple rules for Accounts on Kee Vault's Service.
+We have a few simple rules for Accounts on Kee Vault’s Service.

 1. You must be a human to create an Account.
 Accounts registered by “bots” or other automated methods are not permitted.
 2. You must be age 13 or older.
-While we are thrilled to see young people get excited about protecting their online security, we must comply with your country's law.
+While we are thrilled to see young people get excited about protecting their online security, we must comply with your country’s law.
 Kee Vault does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
 If we learn of any User under the age of 13, we will [terminate that User’s Account immediately](#g-cancellation-and-termination).
 Your country’s minimum age may be different; in such a case, you are responsible for complying with your country’s laws.
 3. Your login may only be used by one person — i.e., a single login may not be shared by multiple people.

 #### 3. User Account Security

 You are responsible for keeping your Account secure while you use our Service.
-We offer tools and information to help you maintain your Account's security, but the content of your Account and its security are up to you.
+We offer tools and information to help you maintain your Account’s security, but the content of your Account and its security are up to you.

 1. You are responsible for all content posted and activity that occurs under your Account.
 2. You are responsible for maintaining the security of your Account, password and devices used for accessing the service.
 Kee Vault cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.